gomidi/midi/README.md

 For "cable" communication you need a `Driver`to connect with the MIDI system of your OS.
 Currently the following drivers available  (all multi-platform):
-- package `gitlab.com/gomidi/rtmididrv` based on rtmidi
+- package `gitlab.com/gomidi/rtmididrv` based on rtmidi (requires CGO)
-- package `gitlab.com/gomidi/portmididrv` based on portmidi
+- package `gitlab.com/gomidi/portmididrv` based on portmidi (requires CGO)
-- package `gitlab.com/gomidi/webmididrv` based on the Web MIDI standard
+- package `gitlab.com/gomidi/webmididrv` based on the Web MIDI standard (produces on webassembly)
-- package `gitlab.com/gomidi/midicatdrv` based on the midicat binaries via piping (stdin / stdout)
+- package `gitlab.com/gomidi/midicatdrv` based on the midicat binaries via piping (stdin / stdout) (no CGO needed)
-- package `gitlab.com/gomidi/midi/testdrv` for testing
+- package `gitlab.com/gomidi/midi/testdrv` for testing (no CGO needed)

 ## Projects using this library